hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

 # Terraform Variables and Configuration

-There are two ways to configure Terraform runs – with Terraform variables or environment variables.
+There are several ways to configure Terraform runs:

+1. Terraform variables
+2. Environment variables
+3. Personal environment variables

+## Variable types

-## Terraform Variables
+### Terraform Variables

 Terraform variables are first-class configuration in Terraform.
 They define the parameterization of Terraform configurations and are important for sharing and